yuvraj-singh-49/generic-prototype-web/README.md

 ## Features

-- **Visualize CAD Designs**: Upload and visualize CAD files in STEP, STL, and FBX formats.
+- **Visualize CAD Designs**: Upload and visualize CAD files in STL, OBJ and FBX formats.
 - **Component Interaction**: View and interact with individual components of the uploaded CAD design.
 - **Save Renderings**: Save and store previous renderings for future reference.